How to resize and watermark images in PHP using Imagick

 $image->annotateImage($draw, 10, 12, 0, '© Your Company');

-// Save the final image
+// Optimize the image for the web

 $image->clear();